Salem Baptist Church (Kentucky): History

 On January 4, 1905, the church purchased the three fourths of an acre from R.L.
 Render on the south side of the road, where the current church building now stands.
 It was dedicated in 1915.
 Minutes include an offer from Monticello Baptist Church in Provo, Kentucky for the use of their church during the construction of Salem.
 Over the years, new classrooms, a basement, and many other improvements have been made.

 100 years later the church broke ground on a new space for ministry.
 This additional space was completed in the summer of 2016.
 This new building is adjacent to the sanctuary.
 Its use is for fellowship meals, bible school, children and adult Sunday School classes, weddings, community use, and youth gatherings.

-Partnerships and Associations
+Partnerships and associations

-Salem Baptist Church freely affiliates and partners with the Southern Baptist Convention, the Kentucky Baptist Convention, the Gasper River Association of Baptists, the Cooperative Baptist Fellowship, the Cooperative Baptist Fellowship of Kentucky, and other local churches, ministries, and organizations.
-We support ministries and missionaries through the Southern Baptist Convention and the Cooperative Baptist Fellowship.
+Salem Baptist Church freely affiliates and partners with the Southern Baptist Convention, the Kentucky Baptist Convention, the Gasper River Association of Baptists, and other local churches, ministries, and organizations.
+We support ministries and missionaries through the Southern Baptist Convention.